-If you have noticed a vehicle that you think is abandoned or untaxed, you can report it to us.
+If you have noticed a vehicle that you think is abandoned, you can report it to us.

 A vehicle is abandoned if it has been intentionally left on or off the road and the owner does not intend to return to it.

-To report an abandoned vehicle, use our report an abandoned vehicle online form.
-You can also contact our Customer Services team using the contact details on the right of this page.
+To report an abandoned vehicle please contact our Customer Services team using the contact details on this page.